thisHermit/nlp_project/README.md

 All visulations are within their respective task and experiment.

 ## Members Contribution

-> Explain what member did what in the project:

 **Madkour, Khaled:** _implemented the training objective using X, Y, and Z. Supported member 2 in refactoring the code.
 Data cleaning, etc._